 - Advisor Agreement – An agreement formalizing a relationship between your company and an advisor – including scope of their work, and compensation details.

-- Contractor Agreement – An agreement formalizing a relationship between your company and a contractor/freelancer – including scope of their work, compensation details, and intellectual property assignment.
+- Independent Contractor Agreement – An agreement formalizing a relationship between your company and a contractor/freelancer – including scope of their work, compensation details, and intellectual property assignment.

 - Partner/Affiliate Agreement – An agreement between your company and any marketing partners/affiliates, highlighting the terms of your engagement, promises made by your partner/affiliate, and details around how compensation is exchanged.

 - Non-Disclosure/Confidentiality Agreement – An agreement between your company and another party – whether an employee, contractor, vendor, or customer – that establishes confidential information you want to share with each other, but not with anyone else.